 RC Airplane Controls

-Generally the attitude and turning is controlled by the same stick.
-A 3-channel radio will have the elevator/rudder on the right stick and throttle on the left stick.
+A 3-channel radio will have the elevator and rudder(or ailerons) on the right stick and throttle on the left stick.
 The left stick is replaced with a slider to control the throttle on some radios.

 Elevator

 Pulling the right stick back makes the elevator raise up.
-Pushing the left stick forward makes the elevator go down.
+Pushing the right stick forward makes the elevator go down.

 Ailerons

-Keep an eye on the ailerons (highlighted yellow).
+Keep a close eye on the ailerons (highlighted yellow).
 When the position of the ailerons change the airplane will roll.

 Rudder